opennetworkinglab/int-host-reporter/README.md

 However, building the DI topology file manually is time-consuming and error-prone.
 Therefore, we have created the `./di gen-topology` script to automate this process.
 You can find the guide how to use this script in [the sdfabric-utils repository](https://github.com/opennetworkinglab/sdfabric-utils).

+The `./di gen-topology` scipt leverages INT Host Reporter's `GET /api/v1/topology` API exposed on each K8s nodes to retrieve information about local links.

 ## Current limitations